aoijs/documentation/functions/usdapimessage.md

 > example: {author:hi} won't work but {author:hi::} will
 >
 > available ones are same as in [interactionReply](./usdinteractionreply.md#embed)
+>
+> Color only supports hex code and int for now.
 ### Components
 > Same as in [interactionReply](./usdinteractionreply.md#components)